noorabed7/recipe-manager/README.md

 2. Use browser DevTools Console for JavaScript errors
 3. Verify database connection in phpMyAdmin
 4. Ensure all file permissions are correct (644 for files, 755 for directories)

-## ✅ Pre-Demonstration Checklist

-- [ ] Website is live on student server
-- [ ] Database is populated with sample data
-- [ ] All CRUD operations work
-- [ ] Search functionality works
-- [ ] Ajax autocomplete works
-- [ ] Git repository shows regular commits
-- [ ] Code is clean and commented
-- [ ] Ready to explain security features
-- [ ] Booked demonstration appointment

-Good luck with your demonstration! 🚀